HL7NZ/nzf/input/pagecontent/index.md

 This IG is to support retrieving formulary and medication information in New Zealand.
 This is part of a project by the NZULM/NZ Formulary to provide the information we produce and collate in a standards-based form.
 As an organisation we want to make it as easy as possible to retrieve the medication information that you require in a timely manner.

 The key resource for this implementation is the Medication resource.
-For those that are familiar with the New Zealand Medicines Terminology (NZMT) we will provide a medication resource for the key types of medications in the NZMT.
+For those that are familiar with the New Zealand Medicines Terminology (NZMT) we provide a medication resource for the key types of medications in the NZMT.
 These are:

 - Medicinal Product (MP) e.g. paracetamol
 - Trade Product (TP) e.g. panadol